jandroav/macos-config/README.md

 If you want to have a minimalistic Firefox look you can use my [userChrome.css](./userChrome.css) file.
 [Here](userChrome.css) you can see how to apply it.
 You may want to check [Keyboard shortcuts - Perform common Firefox tasks quickly](https://support.mozilla.org/en-US/kb/keyboard-shortcuts-perform-firefox-tasks-quickly) since the minimal UI hides several buttons like the navigation arrows.

+### user.js

+I created a `user.js` which disables telemetry and enables some other security enhancements by default.
+Here is how you can apply it:

+1. Download the user.js file here (Right click > Save Link As…).
+2. Open Firefox.
+In the URL bar, type `about:profiles` and press Enter.
+3. For the profile you want to use (or use default), click `Open Folder` in the `Root Directory` section.
+4. Move the `user.js` file into the folder.

 ### :space_invader: packages

 * [Ghostty](https://github.com/ghostty-org/ghostty)